NovatecConsulting/technologyconsulting-showcase-integrationdomain/README.md

 Note the different quotation marks and that no environment variables are used within the path to make sure that the variable is picked up correctly.

 When the current version (2.1.6) of the Lenses Secret Provider is used and the current version of Kafka (6.6.1), this will still fail because of conflicting Scala versions (-> good example why classloading isolation is important).
-This could be resolved by changing the Scala version of the Secret Provider to fit with the Scala version of Kafka or by downgrading Kafka Connect to version 5.5.1 (where the same Scala version is used as in the secret provider).
-The latter was also implemented in this repository in the Ssl-branch.
+This can be resolved by changing the Scala version of the Secret Provider to fit with the Scala version of Kafka or by downgrading Kafka Connect to version 5.5.1 (where the same Scala version is used as in the secret provider).